TheOneHyer/resource_alerter/README.md

 ###Algorithm

-> 1. Read in logging configuration file
+> 1. Read and parse logging configuration file
 > 2. Create loggers
-> 3. Read in daemon configuration file
+> 3. Read and parse daemon configuration file
 > 4. Initialize daemon
 > 5. See if 'wall' is available for broadcasts
 > 6. Calculate max IO Wait as 100.0 / # of cores